AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-merge-policies.md

 Note that there isn't a union schema for the ExperienceEvent class.
 While ExperienceEvent data still lands in profile, because it is time-series based, each event includes a timestamp and id and collisions are not a problem.

 Now what if you don't like that default merge policy?
-What if Luma decides their CRM system should be the source of truth when there is a conflict?
+What if Luma decides their loyalty system should be the source of truth when there is a conflict?
 For that, we will create a merge policy.

 ## Create a merge policy in the UI